cryptowhizzard/evergreen/README.md

 local.php.
 Same as listen.php but then only for the deals valid on your own miner.

-minercheck.php ( Run this regularly with cron to see if SP's are alive for retrieval ).
+minercheck.php ( Run this regularly with cron to see if SP's are alive for retrieval ). updatedownloaded.php ( Run this regularly with cron to make the database aware of the files you have downloaded ).

 download.sh ( Run this in a screen in a While loop -> while true; do php download.sh; sleep 5; done ).
 Check the settings is this file to adjust how many parallel downloads you want to have.